-1.2.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting conditions shall be established for the helicopter, its powerplant and its equipment (see 9.2).
+- 1.2.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting conditions shall be established for the helicopter, its powerplant and its equipment (see 9.2).
 Compliance with the Standards of this Part shall be established assuming that the helicopter is operated within the limitations specified.
-The limitations shall be sufficiently removed from any conditions prejudicial to the safety of the helicopter to render the likelihood of accidents arising therefrom extremely remote.

-- 1.2.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting ranges of mass, centre of gravity location, load distribution, speeds and ambient conditions shall be established within which compliance with all the pertinent Standards in this Part is shown, except that combinations of conditions which are fundamentally impossible to achieve need not be considered. - Note 1: The maximum operating mass and centre of gravity limits may vary, for example, with each altitude and with each separate operating condition, e.g. take-off, en route, landing. - Note 2: The following items, for instance, may be considered as basic helicopter limitations: - Maximum certificated take-off (including lift-off) mass; - Maximum certificated ground-taxiing mass; - Maximum certificated landing mass;
+The limitations shall be sufficiently removed from any conditions prejudicial to the safety of the helicopter to render the likelihood of accidents arising therefrom extremely remote. - 1.2.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting ranges of mass, centre of gravity location, load distribution, speeds and ambient conditions shall be established within which compliance with all the pertinent Standards in this Part is shown, except that combinations of conditions which are fundamentally impossible to achieve need not be considered.

-- Most forward, rearward, and lateral centre of gravity positions in various configurations; and

-- Maximum certificated cargo sling mass. - Note 3: Maximum operating mass may be limited by the application of Noise Certification Standards (see ICAO Annex 16, Volume I, and ICAO Annex 6, Part III).
+- Note 1: The maximum operating mass and centre of gravity limits may vary, for example, with each altitude and with each separate operating condition, e.g. take-off, en route, landing. - Note 2: The following items, for instance, may be considered as basic helicopter limitations: - Maximum certificated take-off (including lift-off) mass; - Maximum certificated ground-taxiing mass; - Maximum certificated landing mass; - Most forward, rearward, and lateral centre of gravity positions in various configurations; and - Maximum certificated cargo sling mass. - Note 3: Maximum operating mass may be limited by the application of Noise Certification Standards (see Annex 16 Environmental Protection, Volume I Aircraft Noise, and Annex 6 Operation of Aircraft, Part III International Operations Helicopters).